 Sometimes, sentences start to stack up.
 When that happens, they can feel as if they’re too similar to each other.
 In those spots, it’s good to check how those sentences differ.
 Because if you’re not careful, they can all sound the same and feel bland.

 I’ve caught sentences like this back-to-back recently.
 The words themselves remind me of driving on a Louisiana highway.
 Which if you’ve never done that before, it’s a lot like riding a horse: bumpy.

 This can affect the story’s flow.
 It’s hard to keep reading if everything is smooth, then bumpy, then smooth, and then bumpy.
 Just like in real life, readers may try to get off that street.

 It’s hard to find these spots as the writer though.
 The sentences make sense, and they’re correct.
-They also sound right in your head.
+They also can sound right in your head.

-I find the best way to approach this is to take a day to check through every sentence in a short story or a chapter.
+I find the best way to approach this is to take a day to check through every sentence in a short story or in a chapter.
 Note if they are structured the same way three times in a row or more.

 This isn’t something that usually takes over a whole story but rather a handful of small spots.
 It’s a good thing to keep a lookout for though.